 Combatting Ransomware

-“SHIELDS UP”: Prepare, Respond, and Mitigate the Impact of Cyberattacks
+“Shields Up”: Prepare, Respond, and Mitigate the Impact of Cyberattacks

 CISA stands ready to help organizations prepare for, respond to, and mitigate the impact of cyberattacks.
 When cyber incidents are reported quickly, CISA can use this information to render assistance and help prevent other organizations from falling victim to a similar attack.
 CISA will also report incidents to law enforcement for investigative actions.
 CISA recommends all organizations – regardless of their size – adopt a heightened posture when it comes to cybersecurity and protecting their most critical assets.
 Through its Shields Up campaign, a cybersecurity awareness program for government and private sector stakeholders, CISA has compiled a catalogue of related free services and resources.
 Organizations can also report anomalous cyber activity and/or cyber incidents 24/7 to report@cisa.gov or (888) 282-0870.
-Learn more about CISA's Shields Up Campaign.
+Learn more about "Shields Up."

-Cyber Fraud Task Forces
+U.S. Secret Service Cyber Fraud Task Forces

 Cybersecurity and Physical Security Convergence

-Sector Spotlight: Cyber-Physical Security Considerations for the Electricity Sub-sector
+Sector Spotlight: Cyber-Physical Security Considerations for the Electricity Sub-Sector

-- The Sector Spotlight: Cyber-Physical Security Considerations for the Electricity Subsector is a CISA and Department of Energy (DOE) co-branded product that provides small and mid-sized municipalities, utility owner operators, and the broader critical infrastructure community with a quick-hit product that highlights key cyber-physical attack vectors facing the electricity sub-sector, best practices for mitigating risk, and recommendations for maintaining resilience.
-Learn more.
+The Sector Spotlight: Cyber-Physical Security Considerations for the Electricity Subsector is a CISA and Department of Energy (DOE) co-branded product that provides small and mid-sized municipalities, utility owner operators, and the broader critical infrastructure community with a quick-hit product that highlights key cyber-physical attack vectors facing the electricity sub-sector, best practices for mitigating risk, and recommendations for maintaining resilience.

 Stadium Spotlight: Connected Devices and Integrated Security Considerations

-- The Stadium Spotlight: Connected Devices and Integrated Security Considerations is a CISA and National Center for Spectator Sports Safety and Security (NCS) co-branded product that provides stadium owner operators and security professionals with a snapshot of the connected stadium environment, key vulnerabilities and consequences, and recommended enterprise- and asset-level risk mitigations.
-Learn more.
+The Stadium Spotlight: Connected Devices and Integrated Security Considerations is a CISA and National Center for Spectator Sports Safety and Security (NCS) co-branded product that provides stadium owner operators and security professionals with a snapshot of the connected stadium environment, key vulnerabilities and consequences, and recommended enterprise- and asset-level risk mitigations.

 Autonomous Vehicle Security

 Autonomous vehicles (AV) are connected cyber-physical systems designed to improve the movement of people and goods across the country.
 To understand and address the threats to AVs, CISA developed the Autonomous Ground Vehicle Security Guide: Transportation Systems Sector to provide organizations with information to enhance awareness of current systems, a new taxonomy to characterize cyber-physical threats related to AVs, and recommended strategies to mitigate security risks at both the enterprise and asset levels.
-Learn more about AV.

 Cybersecurity Best Practices for Operating Commercial Unmanned Aircraft Systems (UAS)